zriyansh/signoz.io/docs/deployment/troubleshooting.md

 id: troubleshooting
 title: Troubleshooting
 ---

-### ClickHouse Setup
+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

-For running Clickhouse setup, atleast **1.5GB of memory** should be allocated in docker.
+For running SigNoz, atleast **1.5GB of memory** should be allocated in docker.
 This is just for demo/testing purpose.

 To test if everything is fine, run the following command